Radon testing equipment set up in a New Brunswick home

 What if I'm buying a home?

 I work within your closing timeline and coordinate with realtors.
-Results give you negotiating power if levels are high, and knowledge that you and your home is healthy if they're safe.
+Results give you negotiating power if levels are high, and peace of mind that your home is healthy if they're safe.

 What is an acceptable radon level?